FoxLisk/alttp-notes/rooms/IP/bombable_floor.md

 I personally aim to line Link's feet up with the bottom of the orange pegs and then don't worry if I'm up or down a couple pixels.

 Once the switch is hit you can start holding down to fall in the hole ASAP.

+# Backup

+If the bomb throw goes wrong (or something else bad happens), you can walk down to the rail and place the bomb facing right.
+This gives you a 5 pixel window to stand on to be outside of the bomb explosion but still low enough to walk off the pegs into the hole.
+[Here is a video of this](bombable_floor_backup.mp4).